 Some homeowners are surprised to learn that aluminum can be used for shower walls!
 They are often used as accents rather than for the entire shower.
 However, aluminum is a great material for showers because it is rust-resistant, lightweight, and easy to clean.

 Finding a Shower Remodel Contractor

 A bathroom remodel will give you enough tricky decisions — finding a reliable shower remodel contractor doesn’t have to be one of them.
 Modernize can help you find and compare contractors with ease.
 We recommend comparing three to four full bathroom shower quotes from different contractors to find the best option for your needs and budget.

 It is important to consider and talk to potential shower contractors about the following topics:

-Your ideal timeframe.
 Your ideal project timeline may limit some of your bathroom renovation options.
 On the other hand, some bathroom remodel projects can be completed in as quickly as one day!
-Bathroom and shower remodel projects are not one-size-fits-all – it is important to account for a chunk of time without a bathroom or plumbing access.
+Bathroom and shower remodel projects are not one-size-fits-all.
+It is important to account for a chunk of time without a bathroom or plumbing access.

-Your ideal start date.
-Timing is not just about the length of a project — the start date of your shower remodel project can impact the competitiveness of contractor bids and your final cost.
+Timing is not just about the length of a project.
+The start date of your shower remodel project can impact the competitiveness of contractor bids and your final cost.

-The off-season.
-Winter is the off-season for bathroom renovation, and it can mean an opportunity for discounts.
-This is because winter is a slower time for home improvement projects.
+Winter is the off-season for bathroom renovation.
+This can mean an opportunity for discounts, since it is a slower time for home improvement projects.
 Quotes should be more competitive than during the summer or spring when contractors are sometimes booked weeks in advance.
 Additionally, fixture manufacturers may run discounts to align with the off-season, which can lead to more affordable upgrades on showerheads and enclosures.